Graduate Nursing Admission Requirements

 - In general, all candidates for the MSN degree program must have a minimum 3.0 cumulative GPA (on a 4.0 scale) in their undergraduate degree.

-- For scholarship purposes, true cumulative GPA will be calculated based on all credits transferred to and earned from the final degree-granting school.
+- For merit-based scholarships, you need to have minimum 3.3 true cumulative GPA for a complete BSN degree, which will be calculated based on all credits transferred to and earned from the final degree-granting school.

 - Applicants to the post-master’s certificate programs must have a minimum 3.0 cumulative GPA (on a 4.0 scale) in their master’s degree.